-- 1. Day-to-day Plan Administration: The Administrator will be primarily responsible for implementing this Plan on a day-to-day basis. - 2.
-Monitoring and Evaluation Strategy: The Administrator will be responsible for carrying out the Monitoring and Evaluation Strategy as outlined in Section 6.3. - 3.
-Marketing and Promoting the Plan: The Administrator will be primarily responsible for marketing and promoting the Plan, as outlined in Section 6.2 - 4.
-Coordination and Management of Financial Incentive Programs: The Administrator will be responsible for coordinating and managing applications for financial incentive programs, including: - a.
+- 1. Day-to-day Plan Administration: Designation of a Review Committee: By default, The 1.
+Administrator will be primarily responsible for Council is the Review Committee.
+Council may implementing this Plan on a day-to-day basis. designate or appoint a Review Committee upon 2.
+Monitoring and Evaluation Strategy: The adoption of this Plan. - Administrator will be responsible for carrying Review and Commenting on Financial 2. out the Monitoring and Evaluation Strategy as Incentive Applications: The Review Committee outlined in Section 6.3. is responsible for reviewing financial incentive applications and commenting on the applications, Marketing and Promoting the Plan: The and contributing to the recommendation of Administrator will be primarily responsible for marketing and promoting the Plan, as outlined in whether to approve an application. - З. Section 6.2 З. Decisions on Financial Incentive Applications: - Coordination and Management of Financial The Review Committee will meet at the request 4.
+Incentive Programs: The Administrator will of the Administrator to discuss application(s) be responsible for coordinating and managing for financial incentive applications and make a applications for financial incentive programs, decision on the application.
+Objectivity: The Review Committee will make including: 4. - a.
 Meeting with potential applicants and determining application submission requirements; - b.
-Accepting incentive applications and conducting a preliminary review of the application to determine completeness; - c.
-Communicating application completeness with the applicant in no less than 15 business days; - d.
+Accepting incentive applications and conducting a preliminary review of the application to determine completeness; - Communicating application completeness with the applicant in no less than 15 business days; - d.
 Coordinating the review of the application with the Review Committee; - e.
-Scheduling meetings with the Review Committee to discuss and make decisions on applications in no less than 90 days prior to the submission of an application; - f.
-Coordinating and completing the financial incentive program agreement and execution of the agreement; - g.
-Coordinating payment of the grant with Township staff; - h.
-Conducting site visits as required in the application process; and - i.
-Coordinating any appeals to decisions on financial incentive applications with Council and the Clerk's department.
+Scheduling meetings with the Review Committee to discuss and make decisions on applications in no less than 90 days prior to the submission of an application; - Coordinating and completing the financial incentive program agreement and execution of the agreement; - Coordinating payment of the grant with g.
+Township staff; - h.
+Conducting site visits as required in the application process; and - Coordinating any appeals to decisions on financial incentive applications with Council and the Clerk's department.